What You Can Get For Free From DataStax

 Make no mistake about it – Cassandra is the antithesis of “crippleware” software.
 You won’t find artificial limits on the number of nodes you can deploy, the amount of compute resources or data volumes you can utilize, or anything similar.
 What you get instead is the poster child of the modern database needed to power today’s online applications.

-DataStax Community Edition helps you quickly get up and running with Cassandra.
-Smart installers help you lay down and configure a tested version of Cassandra on your machine, along with ancillary software that helps you manage and develop applications for Cassandra.
+DataStax Distribution of Apache Cassandra helps you quickly get up and running with Cassandra.
+Smart installers help you lay down and configure a tested version of Cassandra on your machine, along with ancillary software that helps you develop applications for Cassandra.
 DataStax also creates the packages for RPM and DEB installs.

 The Cassandra community provides numerous client side drivers for all popular development languages.
 Even so, we were constantly asked to produce a set of advanced drivers that could be certified for use with Cassandra and DataStax Enterprise.
 So we did.

 DataStax DevCenter is a free graphical IDE for navigating Cassandra/DSE databases and building/running CQL statements against a database cluster.
-While OpsCenter is targeted more at administrators and operations personnel, DevCenter is designed for developers and anyone wishing to interact with data stored in Cassandra.
+DevCenter is designed for developers and anyone wishing to interact with data stored in Cassandra.

 DevCenter is not open source but is free to everyone and can be downloaded and installed in minutes on Windows, Mac, and Linux machines.